danielharrell/open-eyes-lect-2017-18/Open.md

 space, even though every part is also *outside* every other part.
-We find ourselves inside space, then, insofar as space is not just a mode of extension, or medium of mobility, but a form of sensibility---to borrow Kant's term for it.
+We find ourselves inside space, then, insofar as space is not just a mode of extension, or medium of motion, but a form of sensibility---to borrow Kant's term for it.

 So perhaps we experience the world that way: outside us, but